Daiwv/CryptoProfitTracker/README.md

 [x] Consolidate the transactions data based on Deposit, Withdrawal, and Order History

+[x] Display all assets and the average buy rate of it.

 [ ] Design a database structure to keep the portfolio and the last transaction sync'd.
 (Currently it's fetching all transactions and recalculating every time)

 [ ] Sort by field

-[x] Display all assets and the buy rate of it.
+[ ] Show loading animation if data is being fetched.

-[ ] CSS effect for more intuitive UX.
+[ ] Effect for Sidebar Buttons Hover